m-santanna/my-scripts/README.md

 ### clearDownloads.py

 Basically run through the files in the downloads directory, and moves them to a university directory if they are a pdf file.
 (I know it could backfire, but overall it works fine)

+### marioStairs.py

+Was watching a YT shorts about this, and was wondering if I was able to code it myself.
+(Yes, it's a simple code, but I wanted to do it still)